 “Dispute resolution” may be a competency of a group of people in the company.

-“Dispute Resolution Policy” can be business rules set or an SOP (Standard Operating Procedure.)
+“Dispute Resolution Policy” is a business rule set or an SOP (Standard Operating Procedure.)

-“ZenDesk” is the case management and support software.
+“ZenDesk,” for example, is the case management and customer support software.
 (Or any other myriad software solutions.)